-The additional costs listed are those you could reasonably expect to incur during your studies and are for items not covered by the standard tuition fee.
-These could be materials, text books, travel, clothing, software or printing.
+Additional costs are for items you could need during your studies that aren't covered by the standard tuition fee.
+These could be materials, textbooks, travel, clothing, software or printing.

 - Tariff points: 112

-- GCSE: For all applicants, Grade C or above, or Grade 4 under newly reformed GCSE grading, in English Language or equivalent.
-Please note the University does not accept Level 2 Key Skills, Functional Skills or Certificates in Adult Numeracy and Literacy as suitable alternatives to GCSEs.
+- GCSE: Grade C/4 in English Literature or Language and Grade B/5 or above in Mathematics, or equivalent.
+We do not accept Level 2 Key Skills, Functional Skills or Certificate in Adult Numeracy and Literacy as alternatives to GCSEs.

-- Baccalaureate IB: To include a minimum grade of 5 in higher level Mathematics.
+- Baccalaureate IB: To include a minimum grade of 5 in Higher Level Mathematics.

-If you don't meet the entry requirements of this course, you may be eligible for Foundation year entry into this or other related degree courses.
+If you don't meet the entry requirements, you may be eligible for BEng(Hons) Civil Engineering (with Foundation Year).

 How to apply

 For further information

 - Telephone: +44 (0)117 32 83333